 A more convenient option to obtain a ticket is a local travel agency in Cuba, for example, Havanatur with branches in many larger hotels.

 Still, booking tickets online way in advance is your best bet.

 Please keep in mind that Cubana tends to have massive delays.
 Don’t even think about same-day connections to your international flights.
-Always allow at least 24 hours, better still two days.
+Always allow at least 24 hours, or better still two days.

 Cubans travel by basically every container with wheels.
-Old busses, lorries, collectives, you name it.
+Old buses, lorries, collectives, you name it.
 Obviously, you can try that, too.
 But firstly, it can be really time-consuming – and I’m talking hours.
 And then I also find it a bit unfair towards the locals who depend on this slow, uncomfortable, and most of all very cheap of travelling.
 Mind you, you are taking their seat.
 You can afford another service, they can’t.

 For people like you and me, there is Viazul.
-Viazul has a fleet of busses manufactured in China so that the seats are really small and space between rows is minimal.
+Viazul has a fleet of buses manufactured in China so the seats are really small and space between rows is minimal.
 Nevertheless, they are the most reliable terrestrial way of travelling all over Cuba since it caters to basically all towns and cities.
 I did all my travelling by Viazul, and besides the limited personal space on the bus, it was totally fine.

 The fare includes only 20 kilograms of luggage.
 This will be weighed and you’ll be charged.

 Since Viazul is not only very popular with tourists, the capacities tend to be far behind the demand.
 Hence, long-term planning is highly recommended.
 You should put together your itinerary and route about two to three months before your trip and purchase all your tickets on their website.